cucumber/common/cucumber-messages/messages.md

 <a name="io.cucumber.messages.Envelope"></a>

 ### Envelope
-All messages sent between processes must be of type Wrapper
+All the messages that are passed between different components/processes are Envelope messages.

 | Field | Type | Label | Description |